vehikl/react-native-mediaplayer/README.md

 Simple full screen media player for React Native.

 ## Installation
-Install using npm with `npm install --save react-native-mediaplayer`.
-React Native >=0.4.0 is needed.
+Install using npm with `npm install --save react-native-mplayer`.
+React Native >=0.44.0 is needed.

 1. Using Xcode open the project navigator, right click and choose `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-mediaplayer` and add `RNMediaPlayer.h` and `RNMediaPlayer.m`